 However, the Italian police found no trace of Moro's body under the lake's icey surface.
 One of the authors of this false communication was notorious forger Antonio Chichiarelli who was connected to the Banda della Magliana gang in Rome.
 Chichiarelli would go on to release more false communications from the BR before being killed in September of 1984 in mysterious circumstances.
 His death came before the truth about the false communications was fully disclosed.

 What makes this discovery particularly strange, however, is that authorities had reason to suspect this apartment weeks, and even years before the discovery was made.
-Moretti's apartment had been under observation for several years as it was also frequented by members of other far-left organizations.
-Then, on April 2nd, twelve people, including future Prime Minister Romano Prodi, allegedly took part in a seance in the city of Bologna.
+Moretti's apartment had been under observation for several years as it was also frequented by members of other far-left organisations.
+Then, on 2 April, 12 people, including future prime minister Romano Prodi, allegedly took part in a seance in the city of Bologna.
 Using a Ouija board, the group tried to contact the spirit world to gain information about the location where Moro was being held.
 The details of the alleged seance are widely disputed and there is reason to believe that it never did take place.
 Those who participated reported it was raining in Bologna on the day of the session, however, several accounts recall that there was no rain in the city that day.
 The session did however produce one interesting name, Gradoli.

 Cossiga was made aware of the details of the seance by Prodi and investigators turned their attention towards the town of Gradoli north of Rome.
 Cossiga ordered 450 military personnel to conduct a thorough search of the town, but no evidence of any Red Brigade presence was ever found.
 The details of the search were also disputed by many witnesses who stated that the military personnel conducted a very brief search of the town.
 With the search yielding no results, officials discounted any credibility of the seance.
 However, Moro's wife Eleonora suggested that perhaps the name Gradoli was actually in reference to the street in Rome, but Cossiga insisted that no such street existed.